Zupiter/SocialCops/README.md

 # Task 3:

 We plot deseasonalized prices and msprice and observed price for each APMC.
+First we do for ith APMC and then loop over all.

 # Task 4